bfowle/talaria/docs/compression-vs-deduplication-analysis.md

 **Focus on what matters: Workflow efficiency, not raw storage**

-The REAL problems SEQUOIA solves (from abstract):
+The REAL problems HERALD solves (from abstract):
 1. ✅ 95-99% bandwidth reduction for updates
 2. ✅ Cryptographic verification
 3. ✅ Perfect reproducibility